MC-LARC/MC-LARC.github.io/md_files/1caeab9d.md

     <h2>Input Image Explanation</h2>

     <ul>
-        <li>In the input, you should see...
-3 objects with the same shapes of blue, red, and yellow colors.</li>
+        <li>In the input, you should see...3 objects with the same shapes of blue, red, and yellow colors.</li>
         <p></p>
     </ul>
     <br><br>